Mercutieo/hayesbot/README.md

 # hayesbot
-Hayes bot was created to log times in the Offical Godzilla Mendoza Discord https://discord.gg/hNHxPZu
+Hayes bot was created in nodeJS to log messages in the Offical Godzilla Mendoza Discord https://discord.gg/hNHxPZu

-if you wanna use it, you have to add a config.json with a token
+#todo:
+Attachment logging
+read when attachments are embeded in a text

 <3s